SalaamRasak/RealEstate_Project/README.md

 # Real Estate Dataset Analysis: King County House Sales

 ## Project Overview
 This project focuses on wrangling and analyzing real estate datasets, specifically examining house sales in King County, USA.
-The goal is to explore patterns in the housing market, utilizing Python libraries and statistical correlation and regression to derive insights.
+The goal is to explore patterns in the housing market, utilizing Python libraries, statistical correlation, and regression to derive insights.

 ## Frameworks and Libraries
 The Python libraries used include: